HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

 to the general public at a government-determined 'market' price there.
 *After that* (i.e. a hexcade (Hx10 ĵaroj) after publication), the content will enter **public domain**.

+> [!NOTE]
+> TBD: Change Dx16 years limit to 2 GMŜ (≈ Dx 22 yr, 5 months, and 5 days)
+> to prepare for the future space ages.
+Or maybe 1 GMŜ instead of 2?

 A few more clarifications: